You are here

 PCAR has trainers across the Commonwealth in our rape crisis centers that provide in-person training on child abuse recognition and reporting.
 Our curriculum has been approved by the Department of Human Services in accordance with Act 31 of 2014 and approved by the Pennsylvania Department of Education in accordance with Act 126 of the Pennsylvania Public School Code.

-To request information and training concerning mandated reporting, please contact our training department.
+To request information and training concerning mandated reporting, please contact us.